NCICCGPO/gdan-tmp-models/README.md

 5. Best `METH` only model - highest performing model using only DNA methylation features
 6. Best `MIR` only model - highest performing model using only miRNA features

-Build Docker images of these methods
+Build Docker images of these methods from `Snakefile`.
 ```
 snakemake --cores 1
 ```